0xSkyzoX/Nastachat/README.md

 ```

 Please ensure to include the required JWT in the `Authorization` header for authenticated requests.
 Handle the different response codes and messages appropriately in your client application.

+## User Data Management Documentation

+This comprehensive documentation outlines the various data structures and types used in the user data management system.
+This system is designed to manage user profiles, posts, comments, notifications, conversations, and other related functionalities within your application.

+### User Types

+The `UserType` enum defines the different roles or types of users within the system.

+- `Staff (0)`: Represents junior moderators who have limited moderation capabilities.
+- `Member (1)`: The default type for any registered user.
+- `Premium (2)`: Provides special features to members who have purchased premium access.
+- `Admin (3)`: Grants full administrative privileges, including access to the admin panel.

+### User Data Structure

+The `UserData` type encapsulates various details about a user.

+- `username`: The unique username chosen by the user during registration.
+- `email`: The email address associated with the user's account.
+- `fullname`: The user's full name as provided during registration.
+- `profile`: An object containing user profile details, including avatar, bio, friends, and notifications.
+- `verified`: A boolean indicating whether the user's account has been verified.
+- `type`: The user's role type based on the `UserType` enum.
+- `id`: A unique identifier assigned to the user.

+### Member Information

+The `MemberInfo` type provides summarized information about a user.

+- `username`: The username of the user.
+- `fullname`: The full name of the user.
+- `avatar`: The URL to the user's profile avatar image.
+- `id`: A unique identifier associated with the user.
+- `bio`: A brief biography or description provided by the user.

+### Reference and Comment Information

+The `ReferenceInfo` type contains information about references in posts or comments.

+- `post_id`: The unique identifier of the referenced post, if applicable.
+- `mentioned`: A boolean indicating whether the reference is a mention.

+The `CommentInfo` type holds details about comments made by users.

+- `by`: An object containing the comment author's information, including username, ID, and optionally avatar URL.
+- `content`: The content of the comment.
+- `id`: A unique identifier assigned to the comment.

+### Post Information

+The `PostInfo` type defines the structure of a post.

+- `title`: The title of the post.
+- `img`: The URL to an image associated with the post, if applicable.
+- `description`: A description of the post.
+- `owner`: An object containing details about the post's owner, including username, avatar URL, ID, and full name.
+- `comments`: An array of `CommentInfo` objects representing comments on the post.
+- `id`: A unique identifier assigned to the post.
+- `likes`: An array of user IDs representing users who have liked the post.
+- `createdAt`: A timestamp indicating when the post was created.
+- `reference`: An object of type `ReferenceInfo` representing post references.

+### Friend and Notification Information

+The `FriendInfo` type holds data about a user's friends.

+- `fullname`: The full name of the friend.
+- `username`: The username of the friend.
+- `avatar`: The URL to the friend's profile avatar image, if available.
+- `accepted`: A boolean indicating whether a friend request has been accepted.
+- `id`: A unique identifier associated with the friend.
+- `requested`: A boolean indicating whether a friend request has been sent.

+The `NotificationsInfo` type contains information about notifications.

+- `name`: The name of the notification.
+- `by`: The username of the user who triggered the notification, if applicable.
+- `description`: A description of the notification.
+- `user_id`: The user ID associated with the notification, if applicable.

+### Error Types

+The `ErrorTypes` enum lists different error types that can occur.

+- `Invalid_Token (0)`: Denotes an invalid authentication token.
+- `Expired_Token (1)`: Indicates an expired authentication token.

+### Message Information

+The `MessageInfo` type represents a message within a conversation.

+- `content`: The content of the message.
+- `author`: An object containing information about the message author, including username, full name, avatar URL, and ID.
+- `createdAt`: A timestamp indicating when the message was created.

+### Conversation Types

+The `ConversationType` enum defines the different types of conversations.

+- `PRIVATE`: Denotes a private one-on-one conversation.
+- `GROUP`: Denotes a group conversation.
+- `PUBLIC`: Denotes a public conversation.

+### Conversation Information

+The `ConversationsInfo` type stores information about conversations.

+- `type`: The type of the conversation, as defined by the `ConversationType` enum.
+- `members`: An array of `MemberInfo` objects representing the members of the conversation.
+- `messages`: An array of `MessageInfo` objects representing the messages within the conversation.
+- `id`: A unique identifier assigned to the conversation.

+### Profile Information

+The `ProfileInfo` type holds summarized profile information for a user.

+- `username`: The username of the user.
+- `fullname`: The full name of the user.
+- `bio`: A brief biography or description provided by the user.
+- `avatar`: The URL to the user's profile avatar image.

+### Inbox List

+The `InboxList` type contains information for displaying user inboxes.

+- `username`: The username of the user.
+- `fullname`: The full name of the user.
+- `avatar`: The URL to the user's profile avatar image.
+- `id`: A unique identifier associated with the user.
+- `bio`: A brief biography or description provided by the user.
+- `conversation_id`: The unique identifier of the associated conversation.

+### Event Types

+The `EventType` enum lists different event types that can occur.

+- `NotificationCreate`: Denotes the creation of a new notification.
+- `MessageCreate`: Denotes the creation of a new message.